anniepap/projject-1/README.md

    virtual void addEdge(uint32_t from, uint32_t to, uint32_t version=0);
 ```

-The Bidirectional Breadth First Search (__Graph.cpp__ file) is implemented by having two QueueSets, one including the nodes visited when starting at the source and the other one when starting at the target. +++
+The Bidirectional Breadth First Search (__Graph.cpp__ file) is implemented by having two QueueSets, one including the nodes visited when starting at the source and the other one when starting at the target.
+BBFS extends the queue set with the least elements.

+The variety of structures that have been implemented to examine and achieve the quickest time in Part 1 are given namely below:
+Queue, HashQueue, Set, QueueSet, HashSet

+!!!!!!!!!!ΚΑΤΙ ΓΙΑ ΤΟ pair cursor!!!!!!

 * __PART 2:__

+An auxiliary class named UpdateIndex (__CC.h__ file) has been implemented, to simulate the idea that we need to know in O(1) if two connected components have been merged.
+We decided that a stack linked list is appropriate to represent this structure.

+A design technique that we believe makes part 2 handy, is that we seperated the static and the dynamic graph by implementing two different classes wich both inherit from class Graph.

+!!!!++

+The variety of structures that have been implemented to examine and achieve the quickest time in Part 2 are given namely below:
+ArrayStack, HashStack, StackLinkedList

 * __PART 3:__

+!!!+++

 ## Optimizations
-//
 * Time:

 * Memory: